SunnyAggregator/docs/docs/01-suntokens/01-delock.md

 - The **Delock** token, e.g. sunSBR.
 This is also commonly referred to as a "sunToken".
 - The **Yi** token, e.g. yiSunSBR.
 [Yi tokens](https://github.com/CrateProtocol/yi) are a primitive for creating auto-compounding single token staking pools, and they are used by several protocols including [SolunaDAO](https://soluna.money) and [Tribeca SAVE](https://github.com/TribecaHQ/save).
 - The **Token of Appreciation**, e.g. tapSunSBR.
 Tokens of Appreciation, also known as **TAPs**, are used to record whether or not someone minted a Delock within a specific time period.
 They may be used in the future for airdrops or some other incentivization mechanism, but this is currently not set in stone.

+## Locker Refresh

+A **lock refresh** allows the locker to be extended to the maximum vote escrow lockup duration.
+Manual refreshes are necessary because vote escrow lockup power decays linearly with respect to time.

+Anyone may refresh a specific Delock vote escrow locker: calling the function is permissionless.